MuhammadKhoshnaw/BasicMVIApp/README.md

     MVIView<B, V>
 ```

-And then [StandardFragment](ui/src/main/java/com/khoshnaw/ui/standard/fragment/StandardFragment.kt) is also similar to StandardActivity. but notice
+And then [StandardFragment](ui/src/main/java/com/khoshnaw/ui/standard/fragment/StandardFragment.kt) is also similar to `StandardActivity`. but notice
 that the standard fragment is using the main activity viewModel to send the error. this will give us a more stable error message implementation.

 ```